2024 Medan mayoral election

-The 2024 Medan mayoral election was held on 27 November 2024 as part of nationwide local elections to elect the mayor and vice mayor of Medan for a five-year term.
+The 2024 Medan mayoral election was held on 27 November 2024 as part of Indonesian nationwide local elections to elect the mayor and vice mayor of Medan for a five-year term.
 The election was won by Rico Waas of the NasDem Party with 49% of the vote.
 Ridha Dharmajaya of the Indonesian Democratic Party of Struggle (PDI-P) placed second with 31%, followed by former member of the House of Representatives, Hidayatullah of the Prosperous Justice Party (PKS), who received 19%.

 Electoral system

 The election, like other local elections in 2024, follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.